The Biology of Depression

 Major depression often has a rhythmic pattern.
 Some sufferers have shown two months of extreme symptoms before coming out the other side.
 Then, 18 months later, they undergo another two months of depressive symptoms before they come out the other end.
 Then, 18 months later, the cycle repeats again.

 Some people only suffer from depression during winter, known as Seasonal Affective Disorder (SAD).
 A person with SAD may experience a horrible event in the summer, go through the appropriate amount of reactive depression, then recover quickly.
 But come winter, something relatively minor happens, like they get into an argument at work, they get barked at by a dog, or a chicken looks at them funny, and they fall into a state of such sadness that they can't get out of bed for two months.

 The Neurochemistry of Depression

 When you talk to someone, you use your lungs to push air through your larynx, you shape the sound waves into words with your mouth, and the sound of your voice is transduced by their cochlea and interpreted by their brain.

 When neurons talk to each other, they release a chemical messenger (a neurotransmitter) into a gap called a synapse.
-The neuron has a big balloon filled with neurotransmitters, so when the excitation signal comes along it releases some of those neurotransmitters into the gap.
-The neurotransmitters bind to a receptor, then something changes in the other neuron.
+The neuron has a balloon filled with neurotransmitters, so when the excitation signal comes along, it releases some of them into the gap.
+The neurotransmitters bind to a receptor on the other side, causing a change in the next neuron.

-There are hundreds of types of neurotransmitters, but only a few (that we know of) are relevant in depression.
+There are hundreds of types of neurotransmitters, but only a few (that we know of) are relevant to the biology of depression.